 The Vista earned a 7 of 10 in maneuverability, placing fifth in this metric.
-The BOB Revolution Flex, a jogging stroller, earned the top score with a 9, partially due to the fact that it is a jogging stroller.
+The BOB Revolution Flex earned the top score in this metric with a 9, partially due to the fact that it is a jogging stroller.

 In our testing, though the Vista both pushes and turns easier than the UPPAbaby Cruz, due to its increased width, it is predictably more difficult through narrow passageways and tight turns.
 For pushing and turning on bumpier surfaces like gravel and grass, the Vista managed fairly well.
 It has larger rubber wheels, which gives it an edge over the competition with plastic wheels.

 The Vista has shock-absorbing, no-flat, foam core rubber wheels with independent suspension between the front and rear.
 The front wheels swivel and can be locked in place for easier pushing over uneven terrain.
 The wheels are substantial in size with the front ones being 8.2" and the rear 11.3" which renders a very durable feel.
 The combination of the Vista's shocks, rubber wheels, and cozy seat padding, help create a more comfortable riding experience.

 The handlebar has a telescoping adjustment with a center of the bar push button control.
 The bar can now be ordered in a leather wrapped cover or foam cover depending on the textiles you choose.
 The tubing shape and size is nice and easy to grip.
 The stroller rests on the plastic portion of the bar when folded and standing saving the foam or leather from standing damage.